-Today, Zilber Family Foundation presented the University of Wisconsin-Milwaukee’s Joseph J. Zilber College of Public Health with a record-breaking $20 million gift to support faculty excellence and student achievement.
+The Zilber Family Foundation presented UWM’s Joseph J. Zilber College of Public Health with a record-breaking $20 million gift to support faculty excellence and student achievement.

 The funding will continue to advance health equity on behalf of the people of Milwaukee by supporting two endowments: the Zilber Faculty Excellence Fund and the Vera Zilber Student Program Fund.
 It’s an investment in the people who make the program a transformative force in Milwaukee.

 “Zilber Family Foundation is honored to continue Joe and Vera Zilber’s legacy with a donation of the largest single gift in the history of the University of Wisconsin-Milwaukee – and one of the largest gifts given to a school of public health across the country,” said Gina Stilp, executive director of Zilber Family Foundation.
 “The $20 million commitment will continue to promote public health, prevent disease and advance health equity in Milwaukee for years to come.”

 The gift was announced Wednesday during a gathering at the college that included Stilp, UWM Chancellor Mark Mone, Milwaukee Mayor Cavalier Johnson, interim dean Amy Harley, faculty, staff, students and donors.

 UWM’s Zilber College of Public Health is Wisconsin’s only accredited school of public health and one of only 56 such dedicated schools in the country.
 The college is a leading institution in advancing population health, health equity, and social and environmental justice throughout Milwaukee, across Wisconsin and beyond.